rhlsthrm/solana-trading-agent/docs/FEATURES_AND_ARCHITECTURE.md

 - ✅ Implemented manual position closing by token address
 - ✅ Added utilities for bulk position management and cleanup
 - ✅ Created dedicated position monitoring service that runs on a configurable interval

+### Dashboard and Monitoring

+- ✅ Implemented web dashboard running on localhost:3000
+- ✅ Added real-time price updates for all active positions
+- ✅ Display summary of portfolio value and performance
+- ✅ Track recent trades with profit/loss metrics
+- ✅ Created auto-refreshing view for continuous monitoring
+- ✅ Added token symbol lookup and caching for better readability
+- ✅ Implemented responsive and user-friendly interface

 ## Remaining Features to Implement